-There is no copy protection on your CHAMPIONS OF KRYNN disk, so please make backup copies and put the originals away for safekeeping.
-When you start the game, you will be asked to answer a verification question from this manual or the Adventurer's Journal before you can play.
+There is no copy protection on your GATEWAY TO THE SAVAGE FRONTIER disks, so please make backup copies and put the originals away for safekeeping.
+When you start the game, you will be asked to answer a verification question from this rule book or the Adventurer's Journal before you can play.
 Turn to the page as indicated for either this rule book or the Adventurer's Journal, find the indicated word, type it in and press the Return or Enter key.
+Remember to count headings when looking up the word.